react-tags/react-tags/README.md

 ```

 ### Contributing
 Got ideas on how to make this better?
 Open an issue!
-I'm yet to add tests so keep your PRs on hold :grinning:

 ### Thanks
 The autocomplete dropdown is inspired by Lea Verou's [awesomeplete](https://github.com/LeaVerou/awesomplete) library.
 The Drag and drop functionality is provided by Dan Abramov's insanely useful [ReactDND](https://github.com/gaearon/react-dnd) library.

+Also thanks to the awesome contributors who've made the library far better!